Quantcast

 The potential funding shortfall is substantial.
 Federal funds in Johnson’s 2025 budget amount to $2.72 billion.
 Chicago Public Schools could lose $1.3 billion, and the CTA’s Red Line Extension might forfeit $1.9 billion.

-Johnson was resolute, stating, “We’re gonna sue...
-We’re not going to be intimidated.”
 However, later clarification suggested no specific legal moves were planned.
 Previously, Johnson championed Chicago’s sanctuary stance as one of “compassion” and “public safety.”
-Yet, detractors argue this approach has exacerbated issues related to crime and resource allocation within the city.
+Yet, critics argue this approach has exacerbated issues related to crime and resource allocation within the city.

-The Trump administration is not only challenging local policies but personally suing Johnson alongside Governor Pritzker and Toni Preckwinkle over limitations on police cooperation with deportations.
+The Trump administration is not only challenging local policies but is suing Johnson alongside Governor Pritzker and Toni Preckwinkle specifically over limiting police cooperation with deportations.
 The legal atmosphere now leans conservative in the judiciary, potentially favoring Trump’s case where past efforts failed.

-Public dissatisfaction grows as neighborhoods reportedly suffer from negligence in favor of migrant services, contradicting Johnson’s electoral promises.
-Congressional Republicans are capitalizing on the issue.
+Public dissatisfaction is growing as neighborhoods reportedly suffer from negligence in favor of migrant services, contradicting Johnson’s electoral promises.
 Representative James Comer invited Pritzker to discuss Illinois' sanctuary policies, accusing the state of obstructing federal enforcement.

 MORE NEWS